 In 2003, Romain moved to Paris and formed his own band with some of the most promising talents of the French jazz scene.
 He released two albums with this group.
 The first of these albums, "The Romain Pilon/David Prez," was released in 2005 on the renowned Spanish record label, Fresh Sound New Talent.
 His debut album was described as a ‟revelation” by Jazz Magazine.
 The second album, “II," came out in 2008, and was also very well received by the press in France.
 This album received four stars in Jazz Magazine, who wrote "Surely of the most sincere and enthusiastic jazz group -and album- to emerge in France."

 In 2010, Pilon recorded his first album as a leader, “Ny3," with an all star American rhythm section comprised of drummer, Colin Stranahan and double bassist, Matt Brewer.
 With this album the guitarist made a big impact on the French scene and received the best possible ranks in the two main jazz papers of France: Jazz News (Top of the month) and Jazz Magazine (Choc).
 It was also selected in the list of the "92 modern jazz recordings you need to listen to," on the website “learnjazzstandards.com."

 Pilon’s third album, "The Magic Eye," was released on the French Label Jazz&People and featured his regular trio plus two US tenor saxophonists: once again Walter Smith III and Ben Wendel.
-One of the leading tenor saxophonist of his generation, Wendel has worked among others such as Snoop Dog, "the artist formerly know as Prince" and is the founder of Grammy-nominated group, Kneebody.
+One of the leading tenor saxophonist of his generation, Wendel has worked among others such as Snoop Dog, Prince and is the founder of Grammy-nominated group, Kneebody.
 “The Magic Eye" gathered great reviews in France: "top 6 of the month" in Jazz News, French radio France Musique qualified the album as "profound poetry".

 Romain Pilon’s band has played in many clubs all over Europe - Musig Im Pflegidash (Muri), Jazz Station (Belgium), Duc des Lombards (Paris), Hot Club in Lisbon, and in festivals such as Malta Jazz Festival, La Londe Jazz festival, Crescent Jazz festival, Saint Omer Jaaz festival, Vitoria Jazz Festival, Ezcaray Jazz Festival …

 His collaborations have led him to play at jazz landmarks such as Recife Jazz Festival in Brazil, EuroJazz Mexico, Brosella Jazz Festival, New Morning in Paris, Kreol Jazz Festival in Cap Verde…

 Aside from his career as a performer, Romain Pilon is a renown pedagogue, and has lead master classes and workshops in France, Spain, USA, England, Portugal, to name a few.
-In 2016 he started a YouTube series entitled "Jazz Guitar Mini Lessons,” which has been a huge success in the guitar community, with more than 6000 downloads of the pdf files and over 260000 views on the videos.
+In 2016 he started a YouTube series entitled "Jazz Guitar Mini Lessons,” which has been a huge success in the guitar community, with more than 8000 downloads of the pdf files and over 650000 views on the videos.
 He teaches at Imep Paris, CRR in Douai (one hour from Paris), he is also a visiting artist at CMDL and is on faculty at the California Jazz Conservatory in Berkeley, California.